yzpaul/ExpenseOwl/README.md

 1. Dashboard with expense category breakdown (pie chart)
     - Click on a category to exclude it from the graph, click again to add it back
     - This helps visualize the breakdown without considering some categories like Rent
-    - The legend shows a total expenditure of the month along with a total without the "Rent" category
+    - The legend shows the total expenditure of the month along with the total without the "Rent" category
 2. Table view for detailed expense listing
     - This is where you can view individual expenses chronologically and delete them
     - You can use the browser's search to find a name if needed